 *If the instructor of record is on leave of absence or is no longer at the University, the Chair of the Academic Department shall represent the instructor throughout these procedures.

-The faculty member designated to do so shall convene the Committee within fifteen (15) working days.
-The Committee then shall select its own Chair from among the faculty members on the Committee.
-It should be noted that students and faculty members on the Hearing Panel are not available during the summer.
+The faculty member designated to do so shall convene the Hearing Committee within fifteen (15) working days.
+The Hearing Committee then shall select its own Chair from among the faculty members on the Hearing Committee.
+It should be noted that students and faculty members on the Hearing Committee are not available during the summer.

 Deliberating in private, and based solely upon review of the Student Academic Grievance Form, the Hearing Committee shall determine whether or not to approve the request for a hearing.